brianjrosenthal/scoutroster/.clinerules/project_brief.md

 ## Single concerns per file
 Some of the files in the current system have if branches at their top which handle form evaluations of the file.
 This is not a pattern I want to continue.
 If PHP file 1 is a form which evalutes, it should evaluate to PHP file 2.
 Or if it calls an ajax query, that should be PHP file 3.
 In other words, I want to prefer to not have one file have more than one purpose.

+## GET vs POST
+Web requests that don't modify data should generally be GET requests.
+Web requests that modify persistent data (not logging to disk or traffic logging, but modifying important data in the database) should generally be POST requests.